canonical/ubuntu-pro-docs/index.rst

 Project and community
 =====================

-Ubuntu Pro Client is a member of the Ubuntu family.
+Ubuntu Pro is a member of the Ubuntu family.
 It’s an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 * Read our `code of conduct <https://ubuntu.com/community/ethos/code-of-conduct>`_